CelineWW/Cryptocurrencies_Clustering/README.md

 ## Summary
   - Compare to original data, only half of croyptocurrencies are tradable.
 These croyptocurrencies can be goruped into four clustered with unsupervised machine learning model.
 It is easy to check which coins belong to the same clusters.
   - Knowing the coin clusters, croyptocurrencies in the same cluster can be analyzed with supervised machince learning models and make predictions to see which coins are worth to make investment.
-  - Take account of risk, advisory service team may suggest clients to purchase croyptocurrencies from different groups, even completely opposite groups to make a better balance.
-So that even if the clients lost on one group, they will gain from another group.
+  - Take into account of risk, advisory service team may suggest clients to purchase croyptocurrencies from different groups, or completely opposite groups to make a better balance.
+So that even if the clients lost or got no intrest from one group, they will probably gain from another group.